 Reading Background:

 I have read many hundreds, perhaps over a thousand books.
 I read my first novel at twelve "The Silver Chalice."
 By the time I finished Junior High school I had read every book in the school library on Southern History.
-I but seldom read fiction books in my life.
+I but seldom read fiction books.
 "Tell me what you read and I will tell you what you think" is truly a great statement.
 So I would provide you here with a brief reading list of just a few of the many indispensable authors I think one should make a part of his soul.
 Since some authors have published several books of merit I will start with an authors list:

 (I will work on this as time permits.)

 Bowers, Claude G; Heyerdahl, Thor; Cato, Marcus Porcius; Cicero, Marcus Tullius; Bastiat, Fredrick; Jefferson, Thomas; Herodotus; Thucydides; Fell, Berry Prof.; Rig-Veda; Waddell L.A.; Lt.
-General P.A. del Valle; Britto, Frank L.; Webster, Nesta H.; Ford, Henry Sr.; Hoffman, Michael A. II.; Tolstoy, Leo;
+General P.A. del Valle; Britto, Frank L.; Webster, Nesta H.; Ford, Henry Sr.; Hoffman, Michael A. II.; Tolstoy, Leo.